 There are many treatments for sleep apnea today, but many are uncomfortable and do not properly fit everyone.
 A Continuous Positive Aire Pressure, or CPAP, machine is a bulky and overwhelming face mask that is worn throughout the night.
 A ZYPPAH mouthpiece is made the same for everyone and most people experience discomfort while wearing them.
 Many treatments that are used today make sleep apnea seem like a bigger problem to overcome than it should be.
 An easy treatment that actually works is out there!

-Luckily, Dr. Maria Yazji Orthodontics in the Coral Springs, offers a solution to obstructive sleep apnea and an alternative approach to the uncomfortable treatments commonly used for this condition!
-Yazji Orthodontics uses an appliance that will be custom made to fit your mouth perfectly.
-The mouth piece will adjust your bottom jaw forward – opening up your airway when you sleep.
-Oral appliance therapy is also available to assist you to sleeping soundly!
+Luckily, Dr. Maria Yazji Orthodontics in Coral Springs offers a solution to obstructive sleep apnea and an alternative approach to the uncomfortable treatments commonly used for this condition!
+Yazji Orthodontics uses an appliance that will be custom-made to fit your mouth perfectly.
+The mouthpiece will adjust your bottom jaw forward – opening up your airway when you sleep.
+Oral appliance therapy is also available to assist you to sleep soundly!

 If you feel tired throughout your day, have difficulty concentrating, or wake up with a headache, you may be suffering from sleep apnea or obstructive sleep apnea – a more serious medical condition.
 Although you may not realize you are not getting a full night’s rest, treating your sleep apnea will get you feeling better than ever!
 Everyone needs a peaceful night’s rest in order to feel their best.
 No matter what the reason is for your sleep apnea, there is a solution out there!
 Call Dr. Maria Yazji Orthodontics today to talk about your options!